 Montréal Serai included two of my poems in their latest issue.
 In the following editorial excerpt, Prasun Lala introduces the issue’s theme.
 One of the poems, “Early Work History” then follows.
-I hope you will have time for a solid look at Montreal Serai and return to it often: there are not enough literary journals that are so social-politically grounded, artistic, and inclusive.
+I hope you will have time for a solid look at Montreal Serai and return to it often: there are not enough literary journals so social-politically grounded, artistic, and inclusive.

 “As mentioned in our call for submissions, many of Montréal Serai’s friends and subscribers find themselves in a precarious state.
 Once employed full-time, now working part-time or on contract work with no social coverage – and no bargaining rights.
 These destabilizing times of growing inequality have given rise to the precariat—a social class formed of people suffering from precarity.
 The word is a portmanteau of proletariat and precarious.
 It is an unpredictable state, defined by insecurity and lack of continuity.”